microsoft/onnxruntime/docs/tutorials/mobile/pose-detection.md

 nav_order: 1
 ---

-# Object detection and pose estimation on mobile with Yolov8
+# Object detection and pose estimation on mobile with YOLOv8

 Learn how to build and run ONNX models with built-in pre and post processing for object detection and pose detection.

+## Contents
+{: .no_toc }

+* TOC placeholder
+{:toc}

 ## Object detection with Yolov8

-You can find the full source code for the [Android](https://github.com/microsoft/onnxruntime-inference-examples/tree/main/mobile/examples/object_detection/ios) app in the ONNX Runtime inference examples repository.
+You can find the full source code for the [Android](https://github.com/microsoft/ app in the ONNX Runtime inference examples repository.

 ### Build the ONNX model with built-in pre and post processing